jam-khan/Type-Theory-and-Formal-Proof/README.md

 # Type-Theory-and-Formal-Proof
-This is the repository for reading group of Type Theory and Formal Proof book.
+This is the repository for the reading group of the Type Theory and Formal Proof book.

-## Chapter 1 Exercises
-- [x] 1.1